themeselection/flyonui-docs/framework-integrations/angular.md

-# Set up FlyonUI with Angular using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS Angular

 Integrate FlyonUI with Angular and Tailwind CSS to create a modern, responsive UI, streamlining your development process efficiently.